Yolo Bypass Wildlife Area: History

 The wildlife area was open to the public in 1997 after extensive restoration efforts completed by Ducks Unlimited with federal funds appropriated through the United States Army Corps of Engineers.
 In 1999, this 3700 acre restoration project was named the Vic Fazio Yolo Wildlife Area in honor of congressman Vic Fazio who lobbied hard for the funds needed to build the project.
-In 2001 the wildlife area expanded to over 16000 acre with the acquisition of the Glide and Los Rios properties.
+In 2001, the wildlife area expanded to over 16000 acre with the acquisition of the Glide and Los Rios properties.
 These acquisitions included the 10000 acre Tule Ranch, a working cattle ranch with extensive vernal pool areas.

 Habitats, Flora, & Fauna

-Most wetland on the wildlife area are managed as seasonal wetlands.
+Most wetland in the wildlife area are managed as seasonal wetlands.
 They go through an extensive dry period during the spring and summer months.
-Typically these ponds are drained April 1 to stimulate the germination of Swamp Timothy.
-They may receive a brief summer irrigation and then are flooded in September to provide wetland habitat for migratory waterfowl and shorebirds.
+Typically, these ponds are drained on April 1 to stimulate the germination of Swamp Timothy.
+They may receive a brief summer irrigation and then be flooded in September to provide wetland habitat for migratory waterfowl and shorebirds.

 Permanent wetlands are flooded year round and tend to be deeper and have more emergent vegetation.
 These ponds provide important brood water for resident aquatic birds such as mallards, common moorhens and pied-billed grebes.
 They also provide drinking water for wildlife as well as relief from intense summer heat.
 This habitat is used extensively for roosting by black-crowned night herons, egrets, and white-faced ibis.
 The giant garter snake also occurs in this habitat.

 Upland habitats are used extensively by ground nesting birds such northern harriers, western meadowlarks, mallards and ring-necked pheasant.
 Vegetation is typically dominated by annual rye grass, curly dock and wild sunflower.
 Rodent populations in these areas provide prey for large numbers of wintering birds of prey.

 Approximately 1800 acre of natural uplands occur in the southwest portion of the wildlife area.
 There are several vernal pools in this area that are home to such invertebrate species as tadpole shrimp, clam shrimp and the endangered conservancy fairy shrimp.
 Rare and endangered plants include Heckert's pepperweed and Ferris' alkali milk vetch.
 Grassland bird species in this area include grasshopper sparrow, Savannah sparrow and burrowing owl.

 Riparian vegetation consists of willows, cottonwoods, black walnut and other tree species.
 Nesting species here include Swainson's hawks, great-horned owls, wood ducks, tree swallows, and black phoebe.
 This habitat is very important for neo-tropical migrants such as blue grosbeak, ash-throated flycatchers, and a variety of warbler species.
 Most riparian vegetation is located along Putah Creek in the central part of the wildlife area.

+The Yolo Causeway has one of the largest colonies of bats in the state.
+Thousands of bats, consisting of Mexican free-tailed bats and two other species, roost under the Interstate 80 structure that crosses over the wildlife area.